 “Why do you torment yourself and lose weight over some problem…”

-This is a fantastic reminder to mind the critical few and to ignore the trivial many.
+This is a fantastic reminder to separate the critical few from the trivial many.

 - Listen to it on iTunes.